-For a couple of weeks I was in and out of hospital so the doctors could monitor the situation and keep an eye on my blood HCG – which increased with every blood test I had.
+For a few weeks, I was in and out of the hospital so the doctors could monitor the situation and keep an eye on my blood HCG – which was increasing with every blood test I had.
 The doctors wanted me to have treatment.
 I still wanted to lose “the baby” naturally.
 Well, if I wanted anything it was a healthy, viable pregnancy, but you know what I mean.

 The pain and bleeding had become severe.
 I was prescribed codeine to help me ‘cope’ with the pain.
 I knew the pregnancy wasn’t viable but I couldn’t face the thought of having any of these treatments.
 An injection so toxic it kills off pregnancy tissue and does god knows what else in your body, or a surgical procedure potentially resulting in tube removal were my only options.
-In 2017 I only had two options.
-How can this be?
+How could this be the case in 2017?

 I couldn’t put it off anymore though.
 The longer I waited the more risk there was of my tube rupturing and the consequences of that are severe.
 I had to remember that Molly needs her mama so I had to go ahead with the treatment.
 I had the methotrexate injection.
-The doctors informed me that 4 days later I would have to return to the hospital for a blood test, and again 3 days after that.
+The doctors informed me that four days later I would have to return to the hospital for a blood test, and again three days after that.
 If the methotrexate was working the blood tests would show my HCG levels getting lower.
 If the number was increasing, or not dropping enough, I would have to have another injection.
-Hopefully that one would work, but if not, the only other option would be surgery.
+Hopefully, that one would work.
+If not, the only other option would be surgery.

-I am happy to say that my HCG levels are reducing enough that the doctors are happy to monitor me on a weekly basis without having to have another injection.
+I am happy to say that my HCG levels started to reduce with the first injection.
+I didn’t have to have another injection.
 Thank God!
-I will have to keep going back to the hospital until my HCG is under 25 so I have a ways to go but am getting there slowly but surely.
+I did have to keep going back to the hospital until my HCG level ws under 25 though.

 Everything happens for a reason, though this doesn’t offer much comfort at the minute.
 I have been through so much pain, both physically and emotionally, and moving on is the only option.
 Some days this seems possible, some days I want to hide from the world and cry.
 I am trying to stay strong for Molly but some days are hard.
 I know I will get there eventually and it will be Molly that helps me through.
 She is a blessing and her smile alone is enough to remind me of how blessed I already am.